• 12 Artistic Envelope Ideas

 7. Use Doodles to Fill Up Negative Space

 There’s a time and a place for clean and professional-looking envelopes.
-Some days, though, you just want an envelope that expresses your creativity with lots of different doodles!
+Some days, though, you just want an envelope that expresses your creativity with lots of different doodles.
+To that end, draw flowers, branches, dots, whatever!

 8. Coordinate Colors

-Try coordinating your envelope or calligraphy colors with the predominant color(s) of your postage stamps!
-Be sure to pick out your stamps before you write, then choose your ink(s) accordingly.
+Try coordinating your envelope or calligraphy colors with the predominant color(s) of your postage stamps.
+Choose your stamps before you write, then pick your ink(s) accordingly.

 9. Take Inspiration from the Season